Concept-Guided Chain-of-Thought Prompting for Pairwise Comparison Scoring of Texts with Large Language Models: Acknowledgements

-\item Dear @POTUS: Are those forgotten men \& women who you say never protest the same people showing up at statehouses armed w/military-style weaponry?
+Looking at just the tweets labeled by three coders as containing aversion to Republicans, we examined the three tweets with the lowest aversion to Republicans CGCoT pairwise scores.
+The text of these tweets is as follows. \begin{enumerate} \item ``Dear @POTUS: Are those forgotten men \& women who you say never protest the same people showing up at statehouses armed w/military-style weaponry?
 Are those same forgotten ones the same who call themselves Boogaloo?
 Or are they those very fine Nazis you favor?
-All of the above? \item Cadet bone-spur \& tribe be innocent then they should welcome investigations clearing their good name besmirched by furtive conniving fake news liberals. \item ``Trump campaign thought their `huge news' on pre-existing conditions had Democrats cornered -- but it backfired spectacularly https://t.co/Ue8ugrCzRF'' \end{enumerate} ChatGPT makes mistakes in the interpretation of certain phrases in two of these tweets: it misinterprets a message addressed to the @POTUS account as directed towards President Biden, not President Trump, and it did not recognize ``Cadet bone-spur'' to be a derisive nickname for Trump.
-In the third tweet, ChatGPT interpreted a vague headline describing something backfiring against the Trump campaign as not expressing aversion against Republicans, an arguably correct interpretation.
+All of the above?'' \item ``Cadet bone-spur \& tribe be innocent then they should welcome investigations clearing their good name besmirched by furtive conniving fake news liberals.'' \item ``Trump campaign thought their `huge news' on pre-existing conditions had Democrats cornered -- but it backfired spectacularly https://t.co/Ue8ugrCzRF'' \end{enumerate} GPT-3.5 makes mistakes in the interpretation of certain phrases in two of these tweets: it misinterprets a message addressed to the @POTUS account as directed towards President Biden, not President Trump, and it did not recognize ``Cadet bone-spur'' to be a derisive nickname for Trump.
+In the third tweet, GPT interpreted a vague headline describing something backfiring against the Trump campaign as not expressing aversion to Republicans, an arguably correct interpretation.